-In the event of any inconsistencies between this guidance note and the CUSC, the NGC Use of System Charging Methodology or the BSC, then the CUSC, the NGC Use of System Charging Methodology or the BSC will take precedence.
+In the event of any inconsistencies between this guidance note and the CUSC or the ESO Use of System Charging Methodology, then the CUSC or the ESO Use of System Charging Methodology will take precedence.

-The CUSC all Code subsidiary documentation can be downloaded from the National Grid Website.
+The CUSC all Code subsidiary documentation can be downloaded from the ESO Website.
 The Statement of the Use of System Charging Methodology and the CUSC can be downloaded from the website.